 Elizabeth Bennett is determined to ignore the frenzied dating scene in her college town.
 But when she meets Jack Wickham, a charming womanizer, and Darcy, a wealthy businessman, her resolve is put to the test.
 This is a must-see modern retelling of everyone's favorite Jane Austen novel!

 In the face of tragedy, Chris Williams made the most important decision of his life.
-On a cold night in 2007, a devoted father of four and a seventeen-year-old drunk driver both received life sentences.
+On a cold night in 2007, a devoted father of four and a 17-year-old drunk driver both received life sentences.
 In one violent, devastating instant, each face a drastically different future.
-But as Chris Williams sat in a demolished vehicle, realizing that his wife, unborn baby, nine-year-old daughter, and eleven-year-old son had just been killed, he committed to do something extraordinary: he would forgive.
-Chris Williams' story is the cinematic tale of how someone can forgive despite the desire for revenge that surfaces within the dark corners of the human heart—showing the world that hope, love and forgiveness can overcome all when you just let go.
+But as Chris Williams sat in a demolished vehicle, realizing that his wife, unborn baby, 9-year-old daughter, and 11-year-old son had just been killed, he committed to do something extraordinary: he would forgive.
+Chris Williams' story is the cinematic tale of how someone can forgive despite the desire for revenge that surfaces within the dark corners of the human heart—showing the world that hope, love, and forgiveness can overcome all when you just let go.